 The Contractor shall provide to SCK CEN the applied codes, rules and standard for the design, manufacturing and testing of the QPLANT.

-The Contractor shall provide a EU declaration of conformity for the QPLANT and CE mark all QPLANT components, therefore the Contractor shall at least:
+The Contractor shall provide a EU declaration of conformity for the QPLANT and CE mark all QPLANT components.
+Therefore the Contractor shall at least:

-Identify all EU directives applicable to the QPLANT and to ensure compliance with said EU directives.
+Identify all EU directives applicable to the QPLANT and ensure compliance with said EU directives.
 The directive listed below is identified by SCK CEN as a minimum requirement, but doesn’t exclude other directives from being applicable.

 Low Voltage Directive 2014/35/EU